 Quality and Reliability

 Timber Frame construction offers many advantages over other forms of construction in terms of speed, cost and quality, timber frame buildings are engineered and manufactured under factory controlled conditions eliminating the vagaries and delays which have historically frustrated new build.
 Off-site fabrication can provide further advantages in reducing time on site, waste, defects, noise and dust pollution and tackles the on-site skill shortage.
-By factory fixing insulation and windows buildings can be secured and weather tight in a matter of days enabling following trades to commence.

 TIMBER FRAME IS AT THE HEART OF SUSTAINABLE BUILDING